-Don't request your records before you leave the hospital.
-If you need records from your hospital stay sent to a physician for follow-on care, don't request the transfer before you are discharged.
+Don't request your records before you leave the hospital, but do make sure to get discharge instructions and basic information from the stay.
+If you need records from your hospital stay sent to a physician for follow-on care, you can request the transfer before you are discharged.
 This will ensure all of your records are sent, including the discharge summary.
+If records are transferred during an inpatient stay, they will likely be incomplete when sent.